wax-office-of-inspector-general/waxguilds/reports/waxswedenorg/waxswedenorg-update-February-2022.md

-This article has been referenced and translated into many languages: https://academy.anyo.io/nft-based-games-worth-looking-into/ can see a long list of ping-backs in the bottom of the comment section.
+This article has been referenced and translated into many languages: https://academy.anyo.io/nft-based-games-worth-looking-into/

+You Can see a long list of ping-backs in the bottom of the comment section.
 But it's over 30 articles on diff crypto websites.

 ## Does your Guild have any new information to submit that impacts Ecosystem Development?
-- We add all the latest releases to our apt repo - https://eosswedenorg.github.io/apt/wax/bionic -
+- We add all the latest releases to our apt repo - https://eosswedenorg.github.io/apt/wax/bionic

 ## Does your Guild have any new information to submit that impacts Community Engagement?
 We continue to push content and help on-board new users as well as further educating existing community.
 After a period of a bit fewer produced videos, we are now picking up that pace again.
 Multiple interviews published since the last review.
-Guild update on blog [Article](https://waxsweden.org/sweden-february-update/) We have two additional interviews about NFTs in Swedish news outlets, I can link them to you upon request.
+Guild update on blog [Article](https://waxsweden.org/sweden-february-update/).

+We have two additional interviews about NFTs in Swedish news outlets, I can link them to you upon request.

 Anyobservation Social numbers last 28 days